My Berlin Story – Graffiti, Parking and Hostel Life

 To find out where I went, check out these Top 9 Tourist Attractions in Berlin That You Cannot Miss!
 (With Handy Walking Route).

-Berlin was very different to the previous European cities that I had visited.
+Berlin was very different from the previous European cities that I had visited.
 It seemed a lot edgier and a lot more open to freedom of expression.

 The first thing that I noticed was the amount of graffiti.
 I don’t disagree that some of it is jaw-droppingly amazing – pure street art which enhances the city (example below).
 Although, I do have to admit that the rest of it around the city is probably classed more as vandalism.

-In the main city centre, I stopped for a coffee in a place called The Digital Eatery.
+In the main city center, I stopped for a coffee in a place called The Digital Eatery.